CDCgov/data-exchange-fhir/source/fhir-facade/src/README.md

     This should be changed in three different sections.

 # Steps
 - Step 1: Update appsettings.Local.json file.
-Make sure to include AccessKey and SecretKey from the AWS IAM user that was created above.
+  - AccessKey and SecretKey need to be set from the AWS IAM user that was created above.
-- Step 2: "RunEnvironment": Needs to be set to "AWS".
+  - "RunEnvironment": Needs to be set to "AWS".
+  - "VerifyAuthURL": Needs to be set according to the Token Signing Key URL
+    - Can be found here: Amazon Cognito -> User Pool -> "pool_Name" -> Token Signing Key URL
 - Step 3: If using Visual Studio, Run application by pressing Start Application button or press F5.
     - Command Line: cd "ProjectLocation" -> dotnet run
 - Step 4: You will need an Authorize your POST Bundle request before sending the request.